 I am slightly compulsive when it comes to keeping my girls’ room clean and organized, but (I think) with good reason First, in our 3 bedroom house, their bedroom is also their playroom.
 Just like how I like being home better when my house is clean, they enjoy their room much more when it is orderly.
 Second, because they are the source of about 90% of our mess at any given time, I have found that a clean & organized kids room helps reduce messes throughout the house.
 And finally, when things are organized they are able to take more responsibility for their stuff.
 Even my three year old knows where things go!

-Last spring I participated in a Spring Cleaning challenge to revamp my kids’ space.
+Last spring I decided to revamp my kids’ space.
 My plan of attack was pretty simple: 1.)
 Ruthlessly purge the room of anything they don’t need or aren’t using.
 2.)
 Reassess the space to fit their current needs.
 3.)
 Clean like crazy 4.)
 Put things back in their proper place and label everything.
 Today you will do the same!

 This was what I started with: